lostjared/ats/README.md

-This project is based on 6502 Instructions with added functionality and new instructions / features to allow this program to be used on modern computers.
+This project is based on 6502 Instructions with added functionality and new instructions / features to allow this old code to be used on modern computers.
+Emulation of original hardware is not purpose of this project.

 Base instruction set: